OctechSolutions/Aperture/ApertureStage3Report.md

 **Conclusion**

 This section's aims and objectives were a proposed bid for the client, Dr. Richard Freedman, from OcTech Solutions to develop the photo-based social media platform known as Aperture.
 The section laid out a comprehensive description of each sub-section for the understanding of the client and the software development team.

-We at OcTech Solutions believe that we have met all the requirements as laid out by the client and his associates.
-A firm conclusion we can draw from the usability report is that the consensus of the sample of people we tested is that the Aperture application has the potential to expand and scale up exponentially.
-The subjects we tested were very pleased with our Application and rated it extremely high.
-The standout features were the user interface and the newly implemented game mechanics with the leader board, which our subjects thought of as something new and did not see before.
+A firm conclusion we can draw from the usability study based off of the consensus of test participants is that the Aperture application is well received and has the potential to expand and scale up further.

-In the future, we hope to implement many more features via patches and updates and expand operations of maintenance to cope with the heavy traffic flow through our servers and the databases needed to accommodate new users' influx every day.
-The concept of "playification," as specified by our client, has even more potential than initially thought by our software development and design team, we feel that the meaningful interactions between people because of this feature and this application is the cornerstone of Aperture.

-We at OcTech Solutions are ready to Keep Developing the application, and we have the resources to ensure Aperture becomes a global icon.

-****

-<span style="color:blue">*MORE ...*</span>
+The subjects we tested were very pleased with our Application and rated it high.
+The most liked features included the clear and simple UI, feedback forum, AI model that scans for humans in images, fluidity of animations, chat system, adding GIFs to images, challenges feature, account creation via google, game mechanics, and leaderboards.